top of page

 In an age where we document everything with our phones, it can be tempting to snap a few photos to remember the moment.
 However, bringing your phone or camera into an onsen is a major faux pas.
 Not only does it disrupt the serene environment, but it’s also a privacy issue for other bathers.

 If you want to capture the beauty of the onsen, do it before or after your bath when you’re fully dressed.
 Some onsen resorts have designated photo spots where you can take pictures without intruding on anyone’s privacy.
-But once you step into the bathing area, it’s best to leave all electronic devices behind and fully immerse yourself in the experience—both literally and figuratively.
+For the best experience, leave all electronics behind and embrace the simplicity recommended in this Onsen etiquette guide.

 Do: Take Care with Tattoos